CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

 ### Resources

-This form allows users to add **ADD LINK** resources to the Quality Control Test.
+This form allows users to add Resources to the Quality Control Test.

 The required quantity can also be added.